memy85/memy85.github.io/docs/index.markdown

 I am a Computer Science PhD student at Umass Lowell, studying under the guidance of Professor Hong Yu at [BioNLP lab](https://bio-nlp.org/).
 Before I studied at UMass Lowell, I studied Nursing at Yonsei University, South Korea.
 I got interested in AI and Data Science, so I studied Biomedical Systems Informatics at Yonsei University.
+My overall goal is bridging the gaps between technology and healthcare.

 <img src="pictures/i_dont_know_when.jpg">